mit-plv/riscv-coq/doc/Structure.md

 --

+The directories in src/ have the following purposes:

+ Platform:
+Defines instances of the abstract model of RISCV processors and proves that these instances are well-behaved.
+ Proofs:
+Prooves properties of the definitions in Spec and Utility.
+Mostly compatibility of encoding and decoding functions.
+ Spec:
+Formalises the RISCV-ISA.
+It provides an abstract model of a RISCV processor, defines when an instance of this model is well-behaved and how execution should work.
+ Utility:
+Self-explanatory.
+Contains useful miscellaneous definitions.

+--

 It is always important to tell the difference between `Spec.Machine.RiscvMachine` and `Platform.RiscvMachine.RiscvMachine`.
 The former being the typeclass discussed above, while the latter is a Record used